Skip to main content

 2 mentions Positive Neutral Negative

-Users express a mixed emotional response, highlighting that while the game provides a significant distraction from personal pain and offers a sense of pride in achievement, it may not hold lasting appeal, as they are willing to abandon it for something better.
+Users express a mixed emotional response, highlighting that while the game provides a significant distraction from personal pain and offers a sense of pride in achievement, it also suggests a lack of long-term engagement, indicating that it may not hold lasting emotional value.

 • “Distracted me from the pain and the struggles, and made me a true VR gamer, which made me feel prouder than if I had beaten Dark Souls with no gear and just my hands.”